 Perfect Your Display

-Now that you’ve got all the basic items you need, it’s time to set up your display.
-While this may not seem like a big deal, the right set-up can significantly improve your sales!
-Visual merchandising is an important part of any shopping experience, and this is even more true when you’re selling beautiful, freshly grown produce.
+Now that you’ve got all the basic items you need, it’s time to set up your produce stands at outdoor markets.
+While this may not seem like a big deal, the right farm stand ideas can significantly improve your sales!
+Visual merchandising of your farm stand is an important part of any shopping experience, and this is even more true when you’re selling beautiful, freshly grown produce.

 Make sure you bring plenty of food so you can cover your entire table and have enough to restock as you sell.
 This will help you create a feeling of abundance, which encourages people to buy even more.
 As you’re creating your display, also make sure to put your freshest items front and center.
 If visitors see wilted lettuce or brown apples, you’re going to have a hard time selling your goods.